federicogallina/freschers/README.md

 # freschers
-Training repository for new PhD students in the [Theoretical Chemistry Group](https://wwwdisc.chimica.unipd.it/theochem/pubblica/) of the University of Padova.
+Training repository for new PhD students in the [Theoretical Chemistry Group](https://wwwdisc.chimica.unipd.it/theochem/pubblica/) at the University of Padova.

 Original authors: Federico Gallina and Matteo Bruschi.